uiuc-hpc/Recorder/README.md

 Make sure that every process has the persmission to write to that directory.

-### 2. Install from Spack
+### 2. Building Recorder with Spack

-For now, building Recording with Spack provides less flexibility.
-We will add the cmake options for spack as well.
+For now, building Recorder with Spack provides less flexibility.
+We will add the CMake options for spack as well.

 ```bash
 spack install recorder